 #3.
 It teaches you your pups potty habits (down to his/her exact poop schedules) so you always know when and what your puppy should be doing when you take it outside to “go potty”.

-I have five dogs and I know all their potty habits.
+I have six dogs and I know all their potty habits.
 I know that in the morning if my deaf dog Bud has not gone poo at 6:00 am and 7:00 am (2 times) he will not touch his breakfast until after his second poo in the morning.
 This is great information to know to be able to plan your morning routine.
 Dogs need a consistent routine and training schedule.

-When you first start potty training, try to take your puppy or dog out every hour or so if you can.
+When you first start potty training, try to take your puppy or dog out every half hour or so if you can.
 Even if you work during the week, try to be consistent during evenings and weekends.
 If you consistently do all of the above and are still having issues with your dog going potty in the house, you might need to take your dog to a Vet to rule out a urinary tract infection (UTI).
 With a UTI a dog can’t hold the urine for long periods of time and will urinate often.
 The Vet can treat a UTI with antibiotics to clear up the infection.
 If you have old rugs or furniture that has been marked over and over by other dogs in the past try to replace those rugs or take them up and clean those areas completely.
 Even if you can’t smell your dog’s personal scent on rugs and furniture, your dog can so it is important to neutralize the scent.
 You can purchase urine neutralizer at your local pet supplies store.
 I even mope my floors with diluted urine neutralizer to make sure they are clean.

 If you find your deaf dog or puppy can’t make it through the night without having an accident in his/her crate, then be sure to limit the dog’s evening water intake.
 Try putting the water bowl up out of the dog’s reach after 7:00 pm.
-Also set your dog up for success by getting up between 1:00 am-2:00am to take your puppy out to go potty until the dog/puppy can hold it all night.
+Also set your dog up for success by getting up between 1:00 am-2:00am and again around 4-5am to take your puppy out to go potty until the dog/puppy can hold it all night.

 If your dog has an accident in the house, take the puppy outside and tell them to “go potty”.
 Try to clean up the spot in the house with a neutralizing pet spray product which will take the scent away.
 Don’t punish the dog for having an accident.
-If the puppy/dog has an accident inside the house, it is usually the fault of the owner for not taking the dog outside often enough or not knowing the body language of a dog getting ready to pee.
+If the puppy/dog has an accident inside the house, it is usually the fault of the caregiver for not taking the dog outside often enough or not knowing the body language of a dog getting ready to pee.
 If you see the deaf pup start sniffing around in the house or turning in circles then the dog is getting ready to go potty.

 I hope this information helps you with your future potty training.